cb400f/opensuse-guide.org/installpackage.md

 ### 10.3.1 Using 1-click in the Terminal

-You can actually use 1-click installation in the terminal too, the syntax is <i>OCICLI [URL]</i>, Example:
+You can actually use 1-click installation in the terminal too, the syntax is _OCICLI [URL]_, Example:

 <div class="clroot">OCICLI http://opensuse-community.org/nvidia.ymp</div>